vinhta1/Obsidian-Repository/SCCoM/Hell.md

 Once a sinner, always a sinner.
 They cannot go back to sleep.
 When they die, they go to hell.
 They slowly lose their sense of good and give into selfishness and evil.
 This is often a product of realizing there is more to the world to experience, as well as their newfound knowledge and power.
 Some people use Sin to do good.
 Despite knowing that the world is shitty and that nothing is real, their loss of inhibitions leads to a greater good than what would have existed otherwise.
 Sin leads to more sin.
 The same way rifts might awaken sleepers, sinners may infect others with sin.

+Or maybe, sin is sleeping?
+Sin is ignorance?
+The original sin is forgetting?